sorohan/graph-builder/markdown/graph-builder.basegraph.allowsselfloops.md

 # BaseGraph.allowsSelfLoops method

 Returns true if this graph allows self-loops (edges that connect a node to itself).
-Attempting to add a self-loop to a graph that does not allow them will throw an IllegalArgumentException<!-- -->.
+Attempting to add a self-loop to a graph that does not allow them will throw an error.

 **Signature:**
 ```javascript